 To flip his blog post title back at him, rightwing antisemitism is anything but a new phenomenon, either.

 David Osler is a London-based journalist and writerLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.